saksham-solanki/vizitor/content/blog/how-to-reduce-customer-waiting-times-in-queues.md

 Let's be honest: waiting in line is universally dreaded.[Did you know that a whopping 73% of customers report feeling frustrated by slow lines?](https://www.helpscout.com/75-customer-service-facts-quotes-statistics/) But what if that wait time could be transformed into a positive experience?

 Here's the key: **engagement is everything.** Ditch the impersonal paper tickets and silent lines that scream "boredom zone."
-Imagine interactive screens, engaging games, or even the chance to contribute to the entertainment[like Disney's famous Monster's Inc. Laugh Floor!](http://www.disneylists.com/2016/06/8-facts-secrets-monsters-inc-laugh-floor-disneys-magic-kingdom-park/) By keeping customers occupied and feeling valued, you achieve two major wins:
+Imagine interactive screens, engaging games, or even the chance to contribute to the entertainment [like Disney's famous Monster's Inc. Laugh Floor!](http://www.disneylists.com/2016/06/8-facts-secrets-monsters-inc-laugh-floor-disneys-magic-kingdom-park/) By keeping customers occupied and feeling valued, you achieve two major wins:

 [![everything](/images/blog/everything.png)](/demo)